Landfill Methane Outreach Program

 - Companies in the U.S. that are currently using LFG as an alternative fuel (PDF) (1 pg, 1.5MB)

-Of the 2,400 or so currently operating or recently closed MSW landfills in the United States, more than 580 have LFG utilization projects.
-EPA estimates that approximately 450 additional MSW landfills could turn their gas into energy, producing enough electricity to power more than 490,000 homes.
+Of the 2,400 or so currently operating or recently closed MSW landfills in the United States, about 590 have LFG utilization projects.
+EPA estimates that approximately 440 additional MSW landfills could turn their gas into energy, producing enough electricity to power nearly 530,000 homes.

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.